Asian Chicken Lettuce Wraps (Better than P.F. Chang’s)!

 • Whisk together sauce ingredients until well combined.
 If you use a firmer peanut butter you may need to microwave the mixture for 30-60 seconds in order to melt it and ensure everything is well-mixed.

-• Heat 2 TBS peanut oil in a frying pan.
-Once hot, add ground chicken.
+• Heat 2 Tablespoons peanut oil in a frying pan.
+Once hot, add ground chicken, onion and minced garlic.

-• Add the peppers and water chestnuts and cook about 5 minutes or until peppers are becoming soft.
+• Add the peppers and water chestnuts and cook about 5 minutes or until peppers are slightly soft.

 • Serve in lettuce leaves, on top of your favorite Asian salad, or over noodles or rice!